Modern Slavery Transparency Statement

 Risk Management

 As a professional services firm we consider that we are low risk for modern slavery, our most significant risks relate to our supply chain (see below).
 In connection with the Act, we continue to consider our procedures to identify, and manage, risk from internal and external factors, including modern slavery and human trafficking.
-Our Enterprise Risk Management framework and categories of risk include, for example, regulatory risks, reflecting the emphasis and importance of risks in these areas and the potential impact they have on the success of the firm, and society as a whole.
+Our Enterprise Risk Management framework and categories of risk include, for example, regulatory risks, reflecting the emphasis and importance of risks in these areas and the potential impact they have on the success of the firm and society as a whole.

 Supply Chain Risk

-In the financial year ended 2024 we:
+In the financial year ended 31 August 2025 we:

-- Updated our procurement policy and process to strengthen our modern slavery commitment;
+• Updated our procurement policy and process;

 Our Progress and Commitments

-September 2024 | Ensure suppliers pay their employees in line with the Living Wage Foundation. | New |
+• Ensure suppliers pay their employees in line with the Living Wage Foundation;

 Responsibility and approval